 Your Access and Opportunity to Correct.
 The Public Records Law and the Fair Information Practices Act provide you certain rights to get information about you that is in our records.
 To learn more about the circumstances under which you can get and correct this information, please click on the above references to these laws.

 Security.
 Because this site does not encrypt incoming e-mail, you should not send information that you consider highly sensitive through this Web site.
-We use standard security measures to ensure that personally identifiable information is not lost, misused, altered, or unintentionally destroyed.
+We use standard security measures applicable to Commonwealth agencies to ensure that personally identifiable information is not lost, misused, altered, or unintentionally destroyed.
 We also use software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 Except for authorized law enforcement investigations, no attempts are made to identify individual users or their usage habits.

 Special Protections Against Misuse Of Personally Identifiable Information Within Commonwealth Offices.
 In 1999, then-Acting Governor Swift issued Executive Order 412, which enhanced the privacy protection given to any information about you as a named individual held by the Executive Department of state government.
 Executive Order 412 limits the collection and dissemination of personally identifiable information within the Executive Department.
 This site complies with Executive Order 412, so all of the personally identifiable information that you submit to this site is given the privacy protections set forth in Executive Order 412.